• Skip to primary navigation

 What kind of beans are in baked beans?

 Baked beans are typically made with navy beans.
-Navy beans, despite the name, are white beans that are slightly smaller than most other types of beans.
+Navy beans are white beans that are slightly smaller than most other types of beans.
 You're welcome to make baked beans with any type of beans you have on hand, like cannellini beans, great northern beans, or even kidney beans.

 Recommended